dna-engine/dna-engine/README.md

 dna.clone('book', { title: 'The DOM', author: 'Jan' });
 ```

-The new element is a DNA clone, and it is appended to the template's parent element (the original
+The new element is a clone, and it is appended to the template's parent element (the original
 template is detached from the DOM and kept for additional cloning).

-#### c) Resulting HTML with DNA clone
+#### c) Resulting HTML with clone
 ```html
 <h1>Featured Books</h1>
 <div class=book>